Jeffrey Arthur Linder, M.D.

 My research focuses on 2 principal topics: the care of ambulatory patients with acute respiratory infections – the number one symptomatic reason for seeking medical care in the United States – and the use of health information technology and electronic health records (EHRs) to improve ambulatory care.
 Please see below for a list of research publications, editorials, meeting proceedings, book chapters, and patient educational materials.

 For teaching, I precept BWH Medical Residents in The Phyllis Jen Center for Primary Care.
 I teach Medical Students and Residents when I serve on the General Medical Service and supervise medical students in their core ambulatory rotation.
 I was a Conference Leader in the HMS Clinical Epidemiology and Population Health Course from 2007 to 2011.
-I currently Co-Direct the HMS first-year Pursuing Inquiry in Medicine Course and am the HMS Fellowship in General Medicine and Primary Care Site Director at BWH.
+I Co-Directed the HMS first-year Pursuing Inquiry in Medicine Course and am the HMS Fellowship in General Medicine and Primary Care Site Director at BWH.

 Regionally, I served a 3-year term from 2007-2010 as the New England Regional President of the Society of General Internal Medicine.
 Nationally, I was on the Physicians Consortium for Performance Improvement Measures Implementation and Evaluation Advisory Committee and, from 2009-2012 was on the Agency for Healthcare Research and Quality Practice Based Research Network National Steering Committee.
 My primary care practice is at The Phyllis Jen Center for Primary Care where I provide preventive, acute, and chronic care for my primary care patients.